 As vacancy occurs

 A Deputy Fire Marshal is expected to serve in that position for a minimum term of two (2) years and until a vacancy occurs in Suppression Division which allows Suppression personnel of every rank, specifically Firefighter, Engineer, and Captain, to apply for the Deputy Fire Marshal position.
 At that time, a DFM may submit a letter to the Fire Chief and Fire Marshal requesting reassignment.
-Upon submission, the Fire Chief, or his/her designee, shall have 10 business days to post a job position opening for the vacancy of Deputy Fire Marshal.
+Upon submission, the Fire Chief, or their designee, shall have 10 business days to post a job position opening for the vacancy of Deputy Fire Marshal.
 The position opening shall be posted for a minimum of two (2) weeks.
 In the event the position remains unfilled, the position shall be posted for an additional two (2) weeks.
 In the event the position is still unfilled, the City shall have the right to open this position to qualified candidates outside of the Billings Fire Department who meet the equivalent position requirements including, but not limited to, fire service experience, ICC Fire Inspector 1, and education/training benchmarks as described in the job description.
-In the event a candidate from outside of the Billings Fire Department is assigned to this position, their seniority shall be equal to their actual service time on the Billings Fire Department.
+In the event a candidate from outside of the Billings Fire Department is assigned to this position, their seniority shall be equal to their actual service time with the Billings Fire Department.

 Assistant Fire Marshal Eligibility Requirements: Shall have had at least three (3) years of service in the Billings Fire Prevention Bureau and be ICC Fire Inspector II certified.
 The Assistant Fire Marshal shall obtain ICC Fire Plans Examiner certification within one (1) year from the date of assignment.
-If the employee does not achieve the certification, then his or her base salary will be frozen at his/her current grade and step until certification is achieved.
+If the employee does not achieve the certification, then his or her base salary will be frozen at their current grade and step until certification is achieved.
 If the Assistant Fire Marshal’s rate has been frozen, then the date certification is achieved will become the employee’s promotional anniversary date for step increases.

-The position of Assistant Training/EMS Chief shall be selected from personnel who have completed three (3) years satisfactory service with the Billings Fire Department, and who are qualified for Firefighter II at Step F. The position vacancy shall be posted for a minimum of two (2) weeks.
+The position of Assistant Training Chief shall be selected from personnel who have completed three (3) years satisfactory service with the Billings Fire Department, and who are qualified for Firefighter II at Step F. The position vacancy shall be posted for a minimum of two (2) weeks.
 In the event the position remains unfilled, the position shall be reposted for an additional the event the position is still unfilled, the City shall have the right to open this position to qualified candidates outside of the Billings Fire Department that meet the equivalent position requirements including but not limited to fire service experience, and education/training benchmarks as described in the job description.
-In the event a candidate from outside of the Billings Fire Department is assigned to this position, their seniority shall be equal to their actual service time on the Billings Fire Department.
+In the event a candidate from outside of the Billings Fire Department is assigned to this position, their seniority shall be equal to their actual service time with the Billings Fire Department.
 The Assistant Training Chief may return to suppression as per ARTICLE VI – HOURS OF WORK AND COMPENSATION, L.

 General Conditions

+Initial probationary period for Recruit Firefighters shall be 9 months from date of hire to include academy time with no extension of probation.

 All promotions shall be made permanent upon satisfactory completion of a six (6) month probationary period.
 The Fire Chief has the right to extend the probationary period for up to an additional six (6) months.
-During the original probationary period, and any extension of that period, the Fire Chief has the right to demote an individual to their previous position under Article VIII, G. Just Cause, Disciplinary Procedure.
+During the probationary period, and any extension of that period, the Fire Chief has the right to demote an individual to their previous position under Article VIII, G. Just Cause, Disciplinary Procedure.

 CAPTAINS: All candidates for Captain shall be evaluated by Battalion Chiefs.
 This information shall be used as part of the six (6) month probationary evaluation.